Mission

 Pedro Menendez High School

-- The Academy of Architectural and Building Sciences – a program offering classroom instruction, building projects and internships for careers in architectural drafting, carpentry, masonry and other building trades
+• The Academy of Architectural and Building Sciencesa program offering classroom instruction, building projects and internships for careers in architectural drafting, engineering, and other areas of building construction technology

 Allen D. Nease High School